 Firstly, press the sync, eject, and power buttons for 10 seconds.
 After 10 seconds, release the eject button and wait for 15 seconds, and release all the buttons.

 Afterward, press the power button again and long-press the sync button, but if it does not boot up, push the sync button a couple of times while holding the power button.
 Your Xbox should be able to boot normally after this.

-We hope that this article helped you resolve your issues of xbox one doesn’t turn on and that you can turn it in normally.
+We hope that this article helped you resolve your issues of xbox one won’t turn on and that you can turn it in normally.
 If the above solutions did not work you might have to seek an expert.
 Do not try to open any of the components yourself as you could damage the Xbox.